acttos/acttos.github.io/_posts/2016-12-22-Design-Pattern-Of-Facade.md

 }
 ```

 We just print out the message with different cargos in all the EntryXxxxImpl.java files.
-In fact, we will do the different things in every implementation class of IEntry, that is the meaning of `Facade`:'Do different things through only one key-door'.
+In fact, we will do the different things in every implementation class of IEntry, that is the meaning of `Facade`:

+> "Do different things through only one key-door".

 Then, we need to take a look at class `EntryInfo`: